deadlydog/deadlydog.github.io/_posts/2024-01-11-I-was-the-guest-for-the-100th-episode-of-The-PowerShell-Podcast.md

 I was a little bummed that I did not get to also meet [Jordan Hammond](https://twitter.com/DevOpsJordan), as he decided to take a break from the show at the end of 2023.
 I missed out on meeting him by just a couple episodes.
-Even though he stopped just shy of 100 episodes, it is still a great feat and he should be proud, and I hope he returns to the show in the future, even if only as a guest and to check off the "100 episodes milestone" box 😁.
+Even though he stopped just shy of 100 episodes, it is still a great feat and he should be proud.
+I hope he returns to the show in the future, even if only as a guest and to check off the "100 episodes milestone" box 😁.

 ## Podcast amendments